pa1shetty/Metro-App/README.md

   * User can purchase qr ticket or pass and use it in metro station without and human interaction.
  App is built in sucha a way that it can be used for any transportaion with minimum tweaks and configuration changes.

- Goal of this project is to practice the all new skills which i have learnt, build a app with clean code and follow maximum practices suggested by google.
+ Goal of this project is to practice the all new skills which i have learnt, build a app with clean code and follow good practices suggested by google.
  And build a app with good looking and user friendly UI/UX.

  ##  Features